gvwilson/sensibleadventures/nardica/nardica.md

 And froze.
 And ducked back behind the carpet again.
-No.
+She squeezed her eyes shut.
-She must have been mistaken.
-She couldn't have seen what she thought she just saw.
+She must have been mistaken---she couldn't have seen what she thought she just saw.
-She shook her head and gingerly peeked around the carpet's edge.
+She shook her head and slowly peeked around the carpet's edge.

 There,
 just a couple of meters away,
-was Aunt Naggie.
-Aunt Naggie,
-and a slim dark man with a shaven head and a small goatee wearing the dark green uniform of the old Reclamation Service.
+stood Aunt Naggie and a slim dark man wearing the dark brown uniform of the old Reclamation Service.
-Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were gazing into each other's eyes, she was pretty sure they weren't discussing how quickly the latest batch of tweaked microbes brought in from India were turning 'Nardica's barren rocks into soil.
+Iffy couldn't hear what they were saying over the bustle of the crowd, but from the way they were looking at each other she was pretty sure they weren't discussing how quickly the latest batch of tweaked microbes brought in from India were turning 'Nardica's barren rocks into soil.